Halomonas titanicae: Importance in corrosion

-Halomonas titanicae is involved in the corrosion of steel by reducing Fe(III) to Fe(II) when oxygen is not available as an electron acceptor.
+H. titanicae is involved in the corrosion of steel by reducing Fe(III) to Fe(II) when oxygen is not available as an electron acceptor.
 However, when in aerobic conditions, it helps to inhibit corrosion by consuming dissolved oxygen.
 In the case of the Titanic and other shipwrecks, the bacteria accelerate the corrosion of these structures since levels of dissolved oxygen deep in the ocean are very low.